 This post is about the 8 categories of money that encompass all of personal finance in an effort to make personal finance clearer for you.

 1. Money Management

 Money management is how you manage the money you have.
-Managing your money is the overarching category that includes saving, investing, spending and everything else that goes into how you budget short-term and long-term.
+It’s the saving, investing, spending, and financial goal-setting that you do all year round.

 2. Income Streams

 An income stream is money that you make during the month.
 It’s money coming in.
 Any income that you receive is considered an income stream.
 The more income streams you have, the better!